Brand visuals, watermarks and images

 Your image options

 • Generate with AI — the AI writes an image prompt from your source plus the brand's image style, and renders it.
-The per-image price is shown on the button before you click.
+The per-image price is shown next to the button before you click.

 • Upload your own — PNG, JPEG or WebP.